Chicago: Bicycle and scooter sharing systems

 In May 2019, The City of Chicago announced its Chicago's Electric Shared Scooter Pilot Program, scheduled to run from June 15 to October 15.
 The program started on June 15 with 10 different scooter companies, including scooter sharing market leaders Bird, Jump, Lime and Lyft.
 Each company was allowed to bring 250 electric scooters, although both Bird and Lime claimed that they experienced a higher demand for their scooters.
 The program ended on October 15, with nearly 800,000 rides taken.

 Freight rail

-Chicago is the largest hub in the railroad industry.
-All five Class I railroads meet in Chicago.
+Chicago Terminal is the largest rail hub in North America.
+All six Class I railroads and two “switcher” railroads (BRC and IHB) meet in Chicago, with 27 major intermodal rail yards in the region..
 As of 2002, severe freight train congestion caused trains to take as long to get through the Chicago region as it took to get there from the West Coast of the country (about 2 days).
 According to U.S. Department of Transportation, the volume of imported and exported goods transported via rail to, from, or through Chicago is forecast to increase nearly 150 percent between 2010 and 2040.
 CREATE, the Chicago Region Environmental and Transportation Efficiency Program, comprises about 70 programs, including crossovers, overpasses and underpasses, that intend to significantly improve the speed of freight movements in the Chicago area.